cjb/AFLplusplus/benchmark/README.md

 with another in terms of raw ability to execute a fuzzing target repeatedly.

-To achieve this, we use a sample program ("test-instr.c") where each path is equally likely, supply it a single seed, and tell AFL to exit after one run of deterministic mutations against that seed.
+To achieve this, we use a sample program ("test-instr.c") where each path is equally likely, supply it a single seed, and tell AFL to exit after ten seconds of executing against mutations of that seed.

 Usage example: